 An interesting day.
 Exhaustion prevented me from going to the football, and therefore I didn’t make it to the pub, so the not drinking should have been easy.
 I had a nice day chilling at home, with a few cups of tea, and then a blazing row with my mother set me back, and I grabbed the gin.
 Partly to calm me down, which of course doesn’t work, but mainly because I was angry and feeling self destructive.
 It tasted good, but really no better than the AF drink of last night.
 Still angry I popped onto the Club Soda page and I confessed my lapse.
 I didn’t know what response I’d get but I didn’t expect the understanding and support I got, or the words of wisdom.
 Don’t drink when upset or angry.
 If you’re going to drink it should be when you’re already having a good time, or something like that.
 I calmed down, and figured I’d lay off the spirits but get myself a beer.

 Well something seems to have clicked in my head, because I’ve a fridge full of lovely craft beers… And I’ve pulled out an AF Erdinger.
 I’m not entirely sure why, but I think this could be a real turning point.
-The gin has established that I’m not going to be sick despite the meds, which means that this AF beer is being drunk through choice, not necessity.
+The gin has established that I’m not going to be sick despite mixing alcohol and antibiotics, which means that this AF beer is being drunk through choice, not necessity.

 It tasted good.
 And although I’ve been on a bit of an emotional rollercoaster today, and I’ve had one drink, I’m not going to have a hangover tomorrow.
 But I will have to make another pub decision.
 Right now I don’t know what I’m going to do.